 Mike shared his moment of clarity via his Facebook page – and many women cheered loudly as it looks like some dudes are finally starting to understand the load that many women carry.

 Mike was making school lunches, trying to give his wife Andrea a break (his words).
-It dawned on him – after reading the great comic strip You Should’ve Asked which magically distilled many women’s experience of family life into one easy-to-understand illustration – that he was not giving his wife a break at all!
+It dawned on him – after reading the great comic strip You Should’ve Asked which magically distilled many women’s experience of family life into an easy-to-understand illustration – that he was not giving his wife a break at all!
 Rather, he was just doing domestic work that needed to be done.
 It shouldn’t be seen as virtuous, but rather routine and commonplace.

 “Don’t let it linger”